 100% (Group-wide) |

 The Group has established an Environment, Health, and Safety Management System (EHS-MS) that integrates the environmental management system (ISO 14001) and the occupational health and safety management system (ISO 45001), and aims to operate in compliance with ISO standards.
-In the Midterm Plan 2024, we aim to establish and operate an EHS-MS at all business sites and to have internal controls related to the environment and health and safety in place throughout the entire Group.

 Businesses where serious accidents occur may be designated as “Special Guidance Workplaces for Safety Management (designated sites)” under the Industrial Safety and Health Act.
 As a system similar to that of a “designated site,” the Group has established its own “semi-designated site” system, which actively supports improvements to the safety systems of each workplace.
 Safety personnel from DOWA Holdings and the applicable operating companies support and guide the “semidesignated sites” in improving their safety systems.
+Additionally, we aim to improve the safety level of the entire Group by appropriately addressing issues within our own Company through discussions from various perspectives at the Safety and Environment Personnel Council.

 |